vjousse/vim-for-humans-book/rst/en/usable-vim.rst

 You will also probably find on your keyboard some marks on the letters F and J. The goal of these marks is to give a landmark for the position of your fingers (the indexes) on the home row of the keyboard.

-Trying to move as less as possible the hands from the keyboard is the reason for having a *normal* mode and an *insert* mode in |vim|.
+Trying to move as little as possible the hands from the keyboard is the reason for having a *normal* mode and an *insert* mode in |vim|.
 When switching from one to the other, the keys under your fingers will sometimes allow you to move the cursor and to manipulate text: copy/paste, deletion, … (it's the normal mode), sometimes they will allow you to select some text (it's the *visual mode*) and sometimes to insert some text (it's the *insert* mode).
 And of course, all of that is possible without the extensive use of keys combinations like *Ctrl + key* that are very bad for your fingers (*Emacs*, this one is for you).

 By default, we can switch from the *insert* mode to the *normal* mode by pressing |ttesc|, but it will be one of the first things we will change: |ttesc| is to far from your fingers on current keyboards.